 As omicron spreads, health experts push for mask mandates.
 But few states have one

-This is true in places with huge surges, like Michigan, where there's no mandate, despite hospitals overwhelmed with COVID-19 patients.
+This is true in places with huge surges, like Michigan, where there's no mandate and hospitals overwhelmed with COVID-19 patients.
 There's none in Ohio, where the legislature has taken away the governor's authority on mandates.
 There's none in New Hampshire, which currently has the most cases of COVID-19 per capita of any U.S. state, with 93 cases per 100,000 residents.

-Even some counties and cities – like Nashville and Washington D.C., for example – that were pro-mask mandates earlier in the pandemic seem reluctant to bring them back.
+Even some counties and cities — like Nashville, Tenn., and Washington D.C., for example — that were pro-mask mandates earlier in the pandemic seem reluctant to bring them back.

 Public health experts who track the pandemic are worried.
 Past experience with COVID-19 shows that when mitigation measures are put into place early, surges are smaller and end more quickly, which means more lives are saved.